 There is little hope of proving or disproving the claim, since people are constantly being born, meeting one another, and dying and no one can keep track of who-knows-who.
 However, precise data does exist for something similar.
 The University of Virginia maintains the Oracle of Bacon website.
-This is based on an "acting graph" where the vertices are actors and actresses, and there is an edge between two performers if they appeared in a movie together.
+This is based on a graph where the vertices are actors and actresses, and there is an edge between two performers if they appeared in a movie together.
 The website reports that everyone is within distance 8 of Kevin Bacon.
-(This excludes a few actors who are completely disconnected.)
 This allows us to at least obtain an upper bound on the diameter of the acting graph.

 Theorem 3.
-Let v be an arbitrary vertex in a graph G. If every vertex is within distance d of v, then the diameter of the graph is at most 2d.
+If every vertex in a graph is within distance d of some vertex v, then the diameter of the graph is at most 2d.

 Proof.
 Let x and y be arbitrary vertices in the graph.
-Then there exists a path of length at most d from x to v, and there exists a path of length at most d from v to y.
+There exists a path of length at most d from x to v and a path of length at most d from v to y.
+Therefore, there exists a path of length at most 2d between x and y.
+Thus, every pair of vertices is within distance 2d of one another.